 -

 Key features & limitations: You get limited access to some AI features and standard templates.
 The biggest catch?
-You can only export 250 images a month, and they’ll have a PhotoRoom watermark.
-Also, according to their help center, you can’t use images from the free plan for commercial purposes, which is a dealbreaker for any business.
+You can only export 250 images a month, and they'll carry a PhotoRoom watermark.
+According to their help center, you also can't use free-plan images for commercial purposes, which is a dealbreaker for any business.

 The pro plan